-The experiment methodology follows the lean start-up methodology; hire a museum planner / de facto Executive Director (Mission, Values, Vision, Strategic Planning, building program, community outreach, board meetings), exhibition designer, owner’s representative, then hire a general contractor, staff, exhibit fabricator.
+The new project methodology follows the lean start-up methodology; hire a museum planner / de facto Executive Director (Mission, Values, Vision, Strategic Planning, building program, community outreach, board meetings), exhibition designer, owner’s representative, then hire a general contractor, staff, exhibit fabricator.
 Keep all systems at a minimum until feasibility is assured.

-Too often the typical method creates so much baggage (and costs) you end up with a bloated (expensive) project.
+Too often the typical method creates so much baggage (and costs) that you end up with a bloated (expensive) project.

 Harvard Business Review “Why the Lean Start-Up Changes Everything”

 Forbes “Lean Startup Is Dead “Long Live Lean Startup”